Menu

 Current Accreditation Fee Structure

-• For any one (1) accreditation subset, the Accreditation fee will remain the same as the previous Single Accreditation fee of $7,000 (plus travel auditor expenses).
+• For any one (1) accreditation subset, the single Accreditation fee is $7,700 (plus travel auditor expenses).

-• When remitting payment for the initial accreditation, you will be invoiced for one-half of your Accreditation fee and one-quarter at each surveillance audit.
+When remitting payment for the initial accreditation, you will be invoiced for 40% of your Accreditation fee and 30% at each surveillance audit.

 Accreditation Facts